arzumi/arzumi/README.md

 - 👋 Hi, I’m Arzu!
 You probably know me as Mixiati Aerzuo
-- 👀 I am a second year student at University of Toronto double majoring in Computer Science and Economis.
+- 👀 I am a third year student at University of Toronto double majoring in Computer Science and Economis.
 - 🌱 I am interested in Machine Learning, AI, web and software development.
 Currently I am looking for internship opportunities to utilize my skills and gain more experiences.
 - 📫 How to reach me: email: mixiati.aerzuo@mail.utoronto.ca